-Just like the majority of landscape photographers I love to take photos during the golden hours and blue hours, and until a conversation with a friend at work I thought it was just about the aesthetics.
+Just like the majority of outdoor, travel, and landscape photographers I love to take photos during the golden hours and blue hours, and until a conversation with a friend at work I thought it was just about the aesthetics.
 It also led me to a bit of a realisation about how I need to photograph them less (proportionately); especially in my quest to get more professional photographic work.

 I love the golden hours, and now I know why